breezechen/YAPM/YAPM/bin/Release/README.txt

 Here is a description of the files which are distributed with YAPM :

 - hotkeys.xml : contains description of custom actions for Emergency Hotkeys features.
 Not required, and not present if no custom action is specified.
-- statebasedactions.xml : contains description of custom actions for State Based Actions features.
-Not required, and not present if no custom action is specified.
-- MemoryHexEditor.dll : needed to display build-in hex editor.
-You can run YAPM without this file, but it'll crash if you try to show the hex editor !
 - System.Windows.Forms.Ribbon.dll : ribbon control.
 Required to launch YAPM.
-- CoreFunc.dll : core functions for processes management.
+- VistaMenu.dll : used to display nice menus.
 Required.
-- Providers.dll : Custom controls (listviews).
-Required.
 - Taskdialog.dll : used to display custom dialog messages on Vista.
 - YAPM.exe : main executable file (of course required ^^).
 - KernelMemory.sys : driver needed to retrieve handle informations for system processes.
 Required.
 - README.txt : the file you are reading :-)
 - license.rtf : license file.
 - launch server.bat : launch YAPM as a server.
+- tcp.txt / udp.txt : data base for correspondance between a port number and its description

 BUGS

-YAPM is still an alpha version.
+YAPM is still a beta version.
 That's why there are some bugs which are still unsolved and known.
 If you find one, please send me an email with a description of the bug or use the sourceforge bug tracker system (see end of this file for details).